-rotate to the comments in from somewhere.
-Olivia, who says that?
-I think these exercises benefit not only pregnant patients, but also anyone working in sedentary occupations, which of course is true.
-I mean, exercises exercise, isn't it?
+Just had a comment from Olivia, who says that, I think these exercises benefit not only pregnant patients, but also anyone working in sedentary occupations, which of course is true.
+I mean, exercise is exercise, isn't it?
 What we're doing here is finding ways that pregnant women can do these exercises without feeling they're gonna fall over or hurt themselves or whatever else.

 Absolutely, absolutely.
-We delivered during lockdown absolutely loads of classes like this for people sitting at their desk.
-And it was really nice because it was possible for people to do that perhaps a wheelchair bound people who were just at their desk who were pregnant, or who couldn't get on to the floor.
+We delivered during lockdown, absolutely loads of classes like this for people sitting at their desk.
+And it was really nice, because it was possible for people to do that perhaps are wheelchair bound, people who were just at the desk, who were pregnant, or who couldn't get onto the floor.
 So there's absolutely loads of things that you can still do seated, which will be really beneficial.
 So that's a really nice one to get the mobility in the hips.
-And you can also if you've got a broad enough chair or bed, you can actually get people to go side to side.
-And you get to note some really funky things with people, especially if they're coming in with back pain, but actually it's a hip issues function the hips, so that's quite a good one to do laterally.
-As well as more than that.
+And you can also, if you've got a broad enough chair or a bed, you can actually get people to go side to side.
+And you get to note some really funky things in people, especially if they're coming in with back pain.
+But actually, it's a hip issue, dysfunction in the hip.
+So that's quite a good one to do laterally, as well as forward and back.

-Jules has asked what doesn't doesn't work for pelvic girdle pain or Symphony symphysis, pubis disorder, any recommendations?
+Jules has asked, what does or doesn't work for pelvic girdle pain or symphysis pubis disorder, any recommendations?

-Well, usually it's aggravated either or from forward moving scissoring movements or lateral movements, some people can be fine with one and not good with the other.
+Well, usually it's aggravated either or from forward moving, scissoring movements or lateral movements, some people can be fine with one and not good with the other.
 So it's really working on stability of the pelvis.
-So again, going back to pelvic floor exercises, some of the glute exercises that I'm going to add in a moment, but you also need to be quite narrow, usually in your stance for it.
-And and I think I said previously, I usually find one SI joint is not moving as well as the other.
-Sometimes I can only pick up that subtlety when I look at it from a cranial and BLT point of view, but there's usually one that's really mobile, I find one, it's just not moving quite as well.
-So I tend to loosen that off manually and then or with some MDT stretches, and then work to stabilise it, which would be the stability exercise that we'll look into coming into in a second.
+So again, going back to pelvic floor exercises, some of the glute exercises that I'm going to add in in a moment, but you also need to be quite narrow usually in your stance for it.
+And I think I said previously, I usually find one SI joint is not moving as well as the other.
+Sometimes I can only pick up that subtlety when I look at it from a cranial and BLT point of view, but there's usually one that's really mobile, I find and one that's just not moving quite as well.
+So I tend to loosen that off manually or with some MET stretches and then work to stabilise it, which would be the stability exercise that we'll look into in a second.

-Okay, but thank you, sorry, sorry. apologise for interrupting you.
+Okay, thank you, sorry, I was apologising for interrupting you.